Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

     html-302-response))
 ```

-the function receives the the context from the Pedestal request, it access to the form-params and reads the `:new-list` key that contains the name inputted in the UI.
+The function receives the the context from the Pedestal request and access to the form-params.
+It reads the `:new-list` key that contains the name inputted in the UI.
 Then it proceeds to transact to Datomic.
 The 302 status is returned because we want to comeback to the initial page and not to the path where the POST was made.

-Add the function to `src/server.clj`
+Add the function to `src/server.clj`:

 ```clojure
 (ns server